ieiei/ianvei/rust-for-rustaceans/9 UNSAFE CODE.md

 Again, without knowing the definitions of Foo and Bar, can you say whether this code should compile or not?
 Let’s consider what happens if Foo implements Drop but Bar does not, since that’s the most interesting case.
 Usually, when a Bar goes out of scope, or otherwise gets dropped, it’ll still have to drop Foo, which in turn means that the code should be rejected for the same reason as before: Foo::drop might access the reference to x.
 However, Bar may not contain a Foo directly at all, but instead just a PhantomData<Foo<'a>> or a &'static Foo<'a>, in which case the code is actually okay—even though the Bar is dropped, Foo::drop is never invoked, and the reference to x is never accessed.
 This is the kind of code we want the compiler to accept because a human will be able to identify that it’s okay, even if the compiler finds it difficult to detect that this is the case.

 The logic we’ve just walked through is the drop check.
 Normally it doesn’t affect unsafe code too much as its default behavior matches user expectations, with one major exception: dangling generic parameters.

-**N O T E**

 Imagine that you’re implementing your own Box<T> type, and someone places a &mut x into it as we did in Listing 9-9.
 Your Box type needs to implement Drop to free memory, but it doesn’t access T beyond dropping it.
 Since dropping a &mut does nothing, it should be entirely fine for code to access &mut x again after the last time the Box is accessed but before it’s dropped!
 To support types like this, Rust has an unstable feature called dropck_eyepatch (because it makes the drop check partially blind).
 The feature is likely to remain unstable forever and is intended to serve only as a temporary escape hatch until a proper mechanism is devised.
 The dropck_eyepatch feature adds a #[may_dangle] attribute, which you can add as a prefix for generic lifetimes and types in a type’s Drop implementation to tell the drop check machinery that you won’t use the annotated lifetime or type beyond drop- ping it.
 You use it by writing:

 ```
 unsafe impl<#[may_dangle] T> Drop for ..